 Steve’s first Masters dissertation examined the Contextual Interference Effect in skill acquisition in kayaking.
 His research highlighted the benefits to retainable and transferable learning by the inclusion and maintenance of functional interference.
 Most coaching approaches seek to control situational variety in order to concentrate on repetitive, technical training in a benign setting.
 This is a less effective method of developing appropriate and adaptable skill.

-If you are interested in learning more about interference effects and attentional focus in skill development you are welcome to contact Steve for further information or attend one of his Skill Acquisition, Motor Learning & Coaching Processes Courses.
-Some suggested texts are listed on the links page.
+If you are interested in learning more about interference effects and attentional focus in skill development you are welcome to attend one of Steve’s signature Skill Acquisition & Motor Learning Courses.